Luismd2025/MonitoringCPU-RAM-NET/README.md

              minikube start --driver=qemu # Recommended for broad OS/CPU compatibility

-------this runtime sometimes gives compatibilitiy problems with mac os--------------

-             minikube start --container-runtime=cri-o --driver=podman

-3. Point Docker environment to Minikube in order to build images directly into the Minikube VM.
+2. Point Docker environment to Minikube in order to build images directly into the Minikube VM.

              eval $(minikube -p minikube docker-env)

-4. Build your application container image: After making changes to app/main.py or Dockerfile, rebuild the image.
+3. Build your application container image: After making changes to app/main.py or Dockerfile, rebuild the image.
 The kubectl rollout restart command in the next step will ensure the new image is used.

              docker build -t cpu_ram_monitor:latest -f MYdockerfile .

-5. Install the monitoring tools, in this case(prometheus, grafana, alertmanager, Node Exporter):
+4. Install the monitoring tools, in this case(prometheus, grafana, alertmanager, Node Exporter):

 helm upgrade --install progralernod-stack prometheus-community/kube-prometheus-stack \
 --namespace monitoring --create-namespace